 Grow, like a sunflower, putting ourselves in the direction of the sun and nature.
 Building with clean steel, with clean concrete.
 Do not attack the planet with intensive farming, and do not upset the biology of animals to make them produce better, and more.
 Or to get better and more nutritious meat.

 Science, although a rigorous discipline, has its mysterious ways.
-To say that he can or cannot do something is crazy: because in many cases he has done things that no one would have foreseen.
+To say that he can or cannot do something is crazy: because in many cases he has done things that no one would have expected.
 Relying on her is a good choice, therefore.
-But it can only be done in two ways: by investing money and changing the policy in an environmental sense.
+But it can only be done in two ways: by investing money and changing policy in an environmental sense.